Case Notes: Steve Trading Bot

 When something goes wrong at 3 AM, you need to reconstruct exactly what happened and why.

-Lesson 4: Latency is a first-class feature
+Lesson 4: Timing is a first-class feature

-Under 10msCompetitive for time-sensitive signals
+FastCompetitive for time-sensitive signals

-10-50msAcceptable for medium-frequency strategies
+ModerateAcceptable for medium-frequency strategies

-50-500msOnly viable for longer-term signals
+SlowOnly viable for longer-term signals

->500msEdge likely arbed away before execution
+Very slowEdge likely eroded before execution

 We optimized: